wzhou1974/source-code-for--threadx-OS/README.md

-# source-code-for--threadx-OS
+# source-code-for-threadx-OS

-The repo contains some modules for ThreadX OS, develop in about 2014
+The repo contains some modules for ThreadX OS, develop in 2014 in Marvell